jacquesfauquex/b64uid/README.md

 half bytes 0x0, 0x1, 0x4, 0x6, 0x8 shrink two or more codes.
 "1.2.840.10008." is the root of all DICOM OID.

+### base 64 like dump of groups of 6 half bytes

-- 6 half bytes, that is four bytes, are processed together in a base 64 like transformation which outputs 4 url-safe ascii chars
+6 half bytes, that is four bytes, are processed together in a base 64 like transformation which outputs 4 url-safe ascii chars

   base 64 table: